jermspeaks/jermspeaks.github.io/_posts/letters/2017-07-03-strangers-1-simon-gonedeck.md

 Over-communicate with clients.
 It might not always be clear what they want.
 Don't do it over email.
 Do it over the phone or in-person, if you can.

+Like myself, Simon's got a lot going on in his life.
+I can learn a lot more by saying "no" more often and taking on fewer things.

 ### Follow-up Questions

 Simon got to ask me a few questions at the end.

+## Side Note

+I recorded our conversation, but my recording app cut out a half an hour in, so I can only review our first half of our conversation.
+Some of this piece is relying from memory.

+## Addendum

+The project is a mix of two projects.
+The first is Megan Gilbert's blog, "52 Cups of Tea".
+In that blog, she interviews a person a week over tea or coffee in preparation for getting prepared for finding a job in the real world outside of college.

+The second is Kio Stark's newsletter and book talking to strangers.
+In the series, Kio recounts stories she has with starngers in NYC.
+She keeps reminding me I want to talk with random people and share worldviews.

+For the old readers, thanks for your patience.
+I know it's months between the last newsletter, and I'm really happy to share the next few weeks with you.
+And to the new readers, I hope you'll love what you're about to read.